-During the last few weeks, there’s a cleanup drive in one of the ancient Stepwells in Jaipur initiated by the civic authority, Jaipur Municipal Corporation/ JMC.
-This is in partnership with the public & local residents of the area.
-The aim of the drive aims is restoration and clean up at all ancient Baoris of Jaipur.
-For uninitiated, a Baori is a Stepwell, a common source of water during ancient times in the local semi-arid region.
+During the last few weeks, there was a cleanup drive in one of the ancient Stepwells in Jaipur by the civic authority, Jaipur Municipal Corporation/ JMC.
+This was in partnership with the local residents.
+The aim of the drive was restoration and clean up of ancient Baoris of Jaipur.
+For uninitiated, a Baori is a Stepwell, a source of water during old times in the semi-arid region.

-Stepwell is an ancient system that collects water during rains and ensures the availability of water for the public throughout the year.
-One can find Baoris stretching across a large geographical area in India; from the state of Gujrat to the capital region of Delhi, as well as in Karanataka The dependence of people on this source continued until the new system of tapped water lines replaced it at the beginning of the 20th century.
+Stepwell is an ancient system to collect water during rains and ensures the availability of water throughout the year.
+One can find Baoris stretching across a large geographical area in India; from the state of Gujarat to the capital region of Delhi, as well as in Karnataka The dependence of people on this source continued until the new system of tapped water lines replaced it at the beginning of the 20th century.
 Thereafter, locals stopped using Stepwells resulting in its deterioration.

-The current drive is a great attempt to clean ancient water sources before the onset of rains.
+This stepwell clean-up drive is a great attempt to clean ancient water storage system before onset of rainy season.
 Preserving our heritage is important.
 A large number of Baoris were built by royalty over the last few Centuries which are now in disrepair requiring urgent restoration.